We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

-If you just got back from your cruise vacation and are feeling unsteady on your feet, you may be wondering what's going on.
-Aren't so-called "sea legs" a good thing that helps you adapt to motion caused by unstable water?
+If you just got back from your cruise vacation and are feeling unsteady, you may be wondering what’s going on.
+Aren’t so-called “sea legs” a good thing that helps the human body adapt to motion caused by unstable water?
 Well, after spending several days - or even weeks - traveling on the ocean, your body has adapted and now it needs to adapt to life back on land again.
-This is the quick answer to why people feel like they are still swaying ... even after the cruise is over.
+This is the quick answer to why people feel like they are still swaying … even after the cruise is over.

 Best and Worst West Coast Cruises For People Worried About Motion Sickness